 Goodbye email, hello seamless external communication

 Let’s start with the basics.
 Slack Connect channels bridge two or more organizations so that you can work with partners in real time.
-You could, for instance, use them to collaborate with customers or vendors.
+You could, for instance, use channels to collaborate with customers or vendors.
 With Slack’s channel-based messaging, everyone can view and share updates and information.

 To pick up our client example, let’s say she requested a new project proposal.
-You can share that in a channel and loop in any other approvers for a quick review.
+You can share the request in a channel and loop in any other approvers for a quick review.
 Rather than sending out multiple emails and keeping your fingers crossed, it’s all there in Slack for everyone to see.

 Start the conversation by accepting your Slack Connect invite